The two most important roles at a company are those of innovation and marketing.

 Far too often the marketing department gets called in at the 11th hour and asked to “do something.”
 Told to make a last stand to create some momentum in the market.
 Do the something (that someone else did) because THAT must be the silver bullet…

 When it comes to marketing, the conversation almost immediately goes to execution.
-We’re asked to execute, but without the benefit of the first two process components.
-That’s a mistake.
+We’re asked to execute, but without the benefit of the first two marketing process components.

-But the bigger mistake and the greater disservice has been not aligning ourselves with the process and earning a reputation for needing to work our process toward successful outcome.
+But the bigger mistake and the greater disservice has been not aligning ourselves with the process and earning a reputation for needing to work the marketing process toward a successful outcome.

 We must have an insight that manifests into a strategy and ultimately drives toward some sort of tactical execution.
 In that order.